Thomas A. Blackson

 I was born in Havre de Grace, Maryland.
 I went to college in the Midwest.
-When I graduated, I moved to Boston because some friends were moving there.
-I worked in computers, first as a systems analyst at Instrumentation Laboratory in Lexington and later in the Sloan School at MIT.
+When I graduated, I moved to the Boston area because some friends were moving there.
+I worked in computers, first as a systems analyst at Instrumentation Laboratory in Lexington, later in the Sloan School at MIT.
 After a few years, I took a PhD in Philosophy at the University of Massachusetts Amherst.
 My first academic jobs were visiting positions.
 I was a Visiting Assistant Professor at North Carolina State University for two years and at Arizona State University for two years.
 My first permanent position was at Temple University.
 After three years, I was promoted with tenure to Associate Professor.
-I did not like living in Philadelphia, so in the year I was promoted I took a reduction in rank and returned to Arizona State University as an Assistant Professor.
-(Arizona is beautiful, and in those days there was more desert and fewer people.
-Plus, I had made friends in Tempe.)
+I did not like living in the East, so I took a reduction in rank and returned to Arizona State University as an Assistant Professor.
+I enjoyed living there the first time.
+The desert in Arizona is beautiful.
+The sky is clear blue, and the sunsets are spectacular.
 Two years later, I was tenured and promoted to Associate Professor for a second time.

 Service to the Profession:

 Managing Editor, Philosophical Studies, 2011-2020

 Book Symposium Editor, Philosophical Studies, 2002-present

 PHI 319: Philosophy, Computing, and Artificial Intelligence.